 Step 8 - Route Cabling and Secure the Casing Cap

-Feed ShapeArray cable through the cable gland in the Casing Cap.
-Feed approximately 15 cm to 20 cm (6” to 8”) of slack ShapeArray cable through the Casing Cap and into the casing.
+Insert the ShapeArray cable into the cable grommet and insert the grommet into cut-out in the side of the Casing Cap.
+Ensure that approximately 15 cm to 20 cm (6” to 8”) of slack ShapeArray cable is left inside the Casing Cap to provide strain relief.

-Figure 15: Once the nut on the cable gland is tightened, the installation is complete
+Figure 11: Once the cover is tightened, the installation is complete